persuaded9041/poke-solus-fr/README.md

 - [Quadrixis][quadrixis], for collaboration on theorycrafting and general support
 - [persuaded9041][persuaded9041], for French translation ([here][poke-solus-fr])

-## Support the Solus RGB Developer
+## Support the Solus RGB Project
-If you want to show your support, you could give this repository a :star: or simply share it with someone who might be interested.
+If you want to show your support, you could:
+- Give this repository a Star :star:
+- Publish a video review or [leave a written review][romhackplaza]
+- [Contact the dev][contact] to offer any feedback
+- Stream or record a playthrough
+- Share the project with someone who might be interested

-Or if you would like to make a small donation, my Ko-fi page is [here][kofi].
+If you're inclined to make a monetary donation, the developer's Ko-fi page is [here][kofi].

-Any form of support is greatly appreciated!
+_Any_ form of support is greatly appreciated. :blush: